Tumunu/CrossPromo/README.md

 ## Here be dragons!

-I am still learning C++ and this was one of the first classes I wrote as I started learning.
-It may have underlying issues which will be fixed later or not be as efficient as it could be.
+I am still learning C++.
+This may have underlying issues which will be fixed later or not be as efficient as it could be.
 However, that's part of the learning process!
 Feel free to suggest improvements or fixes!

 ## So how does CrossPromo work?!